tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 When you're managing larger documentation projects, you need to incorporate project management skills to break the large work into smaller chunks.
 You can pick and choose from Scrum and agile methodologies to create a workflow that works for you.
 The following sections describe a process for working with large documentation projects.

 {: . note}
-I wrote about some of these processes in [Following Scrum with documentation projects](pubapis_agile_scrum_for_docs.html).
+I also wrote about some of these processes in [Following Scrum with documentation projects](pubapis_agile_scrum_for_docs.html).
 This section expands on that initial framework with more process details and commentary.

 * TOC
 {:toc}

 ## Definition of a documentation project

-A "documentation project" is a larger effort tied to some new feature or product launching, whereas a [small documentation request](docapis_process_for_managing_small_doc_requests.html) might be a minor update or fix to an existing doc.
+A "documentation project" is a larger effort tied to some new feature or product launching, whereas a [small documentation request](docapis_managing_small_doc_requests.html) might be a minor update or fix to an existing doc.
 In both cases, you can manage documentation work loosely following the same Scrum process used in many engineering workflows.
 This is because documentation processes are closely coupled with software engineering in terms of its cadence and workflow.
 In both cases, you're building something complex.

 However, because tech writers are often allocated to multiple Scrum teams, and because tech writers are often resourced under a different group organizationally (e.g., tech comm), implementing Scrum in the strict, traditional way usually doesn't work without some adaptations.
 In the sections that follow, I'll elaborate on what I think works in a practical sense (whether or not it follows Scrum).